 About Our Facilities

-CPMC is located in 255 Norton Hall and more information regarding our facilities can be found by visiting the Cora P. Maloney Center website.
+CPMC is located in 255 Capen Hall and more information regarding our facilities can be found by visiting the Cora P. Maloney Center website.

 About Our Faculty

 CPMC faculty members have provided leadership in their respective professional, academic, research, and creative areas of focus.